Phenidone

 Phenidone (1-phenyl-3-pyrazolidinone) is an organic compound that is primarily used as a photographic developer.
-It has five to ten times the developing power as Metol.
+It has ten to eighteen times the amount of efficiency and stability as Metol, capable of achieving the same level of development in both less time and at a lower concentration.
 It also has low toxicity and unlike some other developers, does not cause dermatitis upon skin contact.
+As a developer, Phenidone is typically used in conjunction with hydroquinone for black and white photography and performs better at lower pH levels (about 9.8-10.4).
+This is comparable to Metol whose working pH is approximately 10.3.

-Phenidone is Ilford's trademark for this material, which was first prepared in 1890.
-It was not until 1940 that J. D. Kendall, in the laboratories of Ilford Limited, discovered the reducing properties of this compound.
+Phenidone is Ilford's trademark for this material, which was first filed on Feb.
+24, 1953, but has since expired.
+Although the compound was first prepared in 1890; it was not until 1940 that J. D. Kendall, in the laboratories of Ilford Limited, discovered the reducing properties of this compound.
 Large scale production did not become feasible until 1951.
+It begun to be used by large companies, such as Agfa/Orwo, in the 1960s in place of Metol.

 Phenidone functions as a reducing agent.
-It converts to the N-phenyl-hydroxypyrazole:
+It converts to the N-phenyl-hydroxypyrazole.
+It is oxidized in acidic conditions, contributing the electrons it loses to reduce silver halides such as those found in film:

+Phenidone is also a dual cyclooxygenase/lipoxygenase inhibitor, capable of blocking the synthesis of arachidonic acid, which plays a role in causing inflammation in systemic inflammatory response syndrome and neuronal damage in kainic acid-induced seizures.

 Preparation

 Phenidone can be prepared by heating phenyl hydrazine with 3-chloropropanoic acid.